vkyamini/dailt-weather/README.md

 * Github

 ## Description
-A weaher to check the weather for a particular city.
+A weather to check the weather for a particular city.

 ## License
 MIT License